pshivhare88/Analyzing_Modi_twitter_followers/README.md

 ## Code Description:
 ---
-- **data_extraction.py:** This python script accesses twitter api and extract twitter of information of the followeres of a twitter account entered by the user.
+- **data_extraction.py:** This python script accesses twitter api and extracts twitter information of the followeres of a twitter account entered by the user.
 For this project, we will extract twitter information of Narendra Modi's followers.
 The extracted information is stored in a sqlite database.

 - **translate.py:** This python script accesses microsofttranslator api and transaltes the location string in the sqlite database created by data_extraction.py script